HubertRyanOfficial/react-native-firebase-tools/README.md

 ### Firestore

 - **useGetDoc:** Get specific documents in a collection or subcollection.
-- **(NEW) useGetDocs:** Get documents between collections and it may be possible to get all documents, with pagination included and much more
+- **useGetDocs:** Get documents between collections and it may be possible to get all documents, pagination included and much more

 ### Storage